DarkCaster/Perpetual/README.md

 ## Description

 **Perpetual** is an LLM assistant created to boost the productivity and efficiency of software developers.
-Its key feature is the ability to write and modify code based on textual descriptions provided by the programmer. **Perpetual** can automatically generate new code, make changes to existing code, and even create new files - all by analyzing the project’s codebase and the programmer’s instructions embedded as special comments.
+Its key feature is the ability to write and modify code based on textual descriptions provided by the programmer. **Perpetual** can automatically generate new code, make changes to existing code, and even create new files - all by analyzing the project's codebase and the programmer's instructions embedded as special comments.
 With **Perpetual**, developers can focus on high-level problem-solving while the AI assistant handles the tedious task of implementing the required functionality.

-**Perpetual** is primarily focused on direct interaction with the project’s codebase, without requiring any additional tools or server infrastructure (except the LLM access).
+**Perpetual** is primarily focused on direct interaction with the project's codebase, without requiring any additional tools or server infrastructure (except the LLM access).
 This design allows **Perpetual** to remain simple and easily integrate into larger systems.

-All of **Perpetual’s** operations are limited to the user’s project directory, and it is not permitted to delete any files (at least for now).
+All of **Perpetual's** operations are limited to the user's project directory, and it is not permitted to delete any files (at least for now).

 **[TL;DR, go straight to Example](docs/example.md)**

 ## Limitations

-Given **Perpetual’s** focus on direct codebase interaction and maintaining simplicity, the following limitations apply:
+Given **Perpetual's** focus on direct codebase interaction and maintaining simplicity, the following limitations apply:

 - It cannot install packages (npm, NuGet, etc.)
 - It cannot set up the necessary development environment
 - It cannot interact with version control systems (Git, SVN, etc.)
-- It cannot execute arbitrary commands on the user’s machine
+- It cannot execute arbitrary commands on the user's machine
 - It provides only a command-line interface, which was chosen to preserve simplicity and enable integration
 - Other user interface options are not currently planned